rackerlabs/rackspace-how-to/content/cloud-servers/configuring-vhosts-on-a-lamp-stack.md

         `$ sed -e 's/example.com/yoursitename.com/' default.template > yoursitename.com.conf`

-    3. You verify that the file was written with the proper project name using the following command:
+    3. Verify that the file was written with the proper project name by using the following command:

         `$ cat yoursitename.com.conf`

-3. Add the project to the list of available sites in the apache configuration file by using the following command:
+3. Add the project to the list of available sites in the Apache configuration file by using the following command:

     `$ a2ensite yoursitename.com.conf`

-4. You create the directory for your site.
+4. Create the directory for your site.

     `$ mkdir -p /var/www/vhosts/yoursitename.com`

-    **Note:** The vhost you made previously is configured to look in this directory.
+    **Note:** The vhost that you made previously is configured to look in this directory.

 5. Repeat steps 1 - 4 to add additional vhosts.

 ### Test your vhost configuration

-1. In this step you should see see a response of `Syntax OK`.
+1. In this step you should see a response of `Syntax OK`.
 Test the configuration by using the following command:

     `$ apache2ctl configtest`